Femtoscopic correlations of identical charged pions and kaons in pp collisions at $\sqrt{s}=13$ TeV with event-shape selection: Analysis technique

 where $D(q_{\rm inv})=bq_{\rm inv} + 1$ accounts for the slope of the baseline which remains after the division by PYTHIA 8.

-The measured pion CFs shown in Figs.~\ref{fig:CFsSp07}--\ref{fig:CFsSp03} were divided by the PYTHIA 8 baseline and fit with the exponential Bowler--Sinyukov formula of Eq.~(\ref{eq:BSE_CF}).
-Figure~\ref{fig:CFsPiPiFit} presents some examples of the pion CF fit with the Gaussian function of Eq.~(\ref{eq:BS_CF}) (dotted line) and the exponential of Eq.~(\ref{eq:BSE_CF}) (solid line) Bowler--Sinyukov formulae.
-The exponential fit function describes the pion CF well both for spherical and jet-like events, although the description is not ideal for \mbox{$q_{\rm inv} <0.05$}~GeV$/c$.
+The measured pion CFs shown in Figs.~\ref{fig:CFsSp07} and~\ref{fig:CFsSp03} were divided by the PYTHIA 8 baseline and fit with the exponential Bowler--Sinyukov formula of Eq.~(\ref{eq:BSE_CF}).
+Figure~\ref{fig:CFsPiPiFit} presents some examples of the pion CF fit with the Gaussian Bowler--Sinyukov formula of Eq.~(\ref{eq:BS_CF}) (dotted line) and the exponential one of Eq.~(\ref{eq:BSE_CF}) (solid line).
+The exponential fit function describes the pion CF well for both spherical and jet-like events, although the description is not ideal for \mbox{$q_{\rm inv} <0.05$}~GeV$/c$.

 The kaon CFs for spherical and jet-like events were corrected using a second-order polynomial to describe the non-femtoscopic background as explained above and fitted with the Gaussian Bowler--Sinyukov formula (Eq.~(\ref{eq:BS_CF})).
-An example of such a fit is shown in Fig.~\ref{fig:CFsKKFit} both for spherical and jet-like events.
+An example of such a fit is shown in Fig.~\ref{fig:CFsKKFit} for both spherical and jet-like events.
 For the largest multiplicity bin for $S_{\rm T} < 0.3$ selection, kaon CFs do not exhibit any femtoscopic peak after the correction for the baseline and, therefore, the fit was not performed.